XPT5OO1/Animal-Biometric-Deep-learning/README.md

 # Animal-Biometric-Deep-learning
-Deep learning based: Selecting any 2-3 pre-defined CNN models and evaluating the classification results.
+Deep learning based: Evaluating the classification results for classes Dogs and Cats for my own CNN architecture and predefined architecture VGG-16.